piratemermaid/fe-tracker/README.md

 [ ] Add character/class gender and prevent wrong gender from using class e.g. Gremory cannot be male [ ] Add unique classes and connect to character, only show unique option when choosing classes if they have one [ ] Add DLC and special classes
+[ ] Add recruitable boolean to students and don't allow to add non-recruitable characters (e.g. other house leaders)

 # Other Feature Ideas